-If you need to claim on your insurance then you will risk losing your no claims bonus, which is why some motorists choose no claims discount protection.
+If you need to claim on your insurance, you will risk losing your no claims bonus, which is why some motorists choose no claims discount protection.

 In this know how guide, we look at what a no claims discount (NCD) is, how it works and whether you should protect it.

-A no claims discount (NCD) can play an important part in lowering your annual insurance premium.
-If you do not make a claim on your car insurance, then your insurer is not required to pay out.
-By default, this implies you are a safer driver and therefore cheaper to cover.
+A no claims discount (NCD) is a reward that is given to drivers who do not make a claim on their car insurance.
+Also called a no claim bonus, it implies you are a safer driver and therefore cheaper to cover.

 There are a number of factors that can have an impact on your no claims discount.
 For example, if you make a claim then your discount will be reduced and in some cases removed altogether.